This delicious, magazine-worthy Apple Topped Baked Brie en Croute is perfect for any gathering. Everyone is going to love this tasty appetizer!

-I made this impressive baked brie years ago for a parents’ gathering when Nick, now in college, was in elementary school.
-I found the basic idea on the Williams-Sonoma website, added a little cinnamon to the apples…and left them in slices for a prettier presentation…and fluted the puff pastry to resemble a beggar’s purse instead of a more traditional, totally enclosed brie en croute.
+I made this impressive apple baked brie years ago for a parents’ gathering when Nick, now in college, was in elementary school.
+I found the basic idea on the Williams-Sonoma website, added a little cinnamon to the apple, and left them in slices for a prettier presentation.
+Then I fluted the puff pastry to resemble a beggar’s purse instead of a more traditional, totally enclosed brie en croute.

 Tip of the day: You’ll get the best “puff” if your puff pastry is COLD and the oven is HOT.
 If your pastry gets warm/soft from handling it, just pop it in the fridge to chill it before baking.

 You may need these supplies to make the baked brie recipe:

 - 1 tablespoon butter